-- One with fresh, de-chlorinated water - One with marine saltwater with a specific gravity range of 1.021 1.026. - The water should be shallow enough to keep the crabs from drowning. - o Clean sponges may be used in the water bowls - Sponges should be cleaned/disinfected as needed to ensure animal health. - Extra appropriately sized shells must be available at all times - Other invertebrates:
+- Hermit crabs: - o Maintain two shallow bowls of water in the habitat at all times: - One with fresh, de-chlorinated water - One with marine saltwater with a specific gravity range of 1.021 1.026. - The water must be shallow enough to keep the crabs from drowning. - Clean sponges may be used in the water bowls - Sponges must be cleaned/disinfected as needed to ensure animal health. - Extra appropriately sized shells must be available at all times